 There is a difference between input count and mic preamp count, which is why newbies and beginners usually fail to realize the fact that the total count of input channels on an audio interface is typically a reference to different audio types.
 Mostly, the three types of input channel types on an audio interface are:

 In most cases, audio interfaces are compatible with almost all DAW software.
 However, we can have a few exceptions.
-If you are not loyal to a specific DAW software, then you don’t have to worry about this section, but in case you have one specific software that you cannot make music without you might have to consider the compatibility of an audio interface with it.
+Suppose you are not loyal to a specific DAW software.
+In that case, you don’t have to worry about this section, but if you have one specific software that you cannot make music without you might have to consider the compatibility of an audio interface with it.

 Ninety percent of the top DAW software is compatible with all kinds of audio interfaces.
 In case you want to check the compatibility, you will have to search thoroughly through the company’s website.
 In most cases, this information is not embedded in the user manual or the notebook that comes with the hardware.
 You might find software compatibility information on the FAQs page.

-An audio interface is a crucial hardware for mixing audios or even producing music in your professional or home studio.
-In most cases, beginners don’t understand the complexity of technicalities and end up overlooking them.
+An audio interface is a crucial hardware for mixing audio or even producing music in your professional or home studio.
+In most cases, beginners don’t understand the complexity of technicalities and overlook them.
 This article was all about helping you find the best audio interface on a budget.
-That too, by understanding all the technicalities.